Foods to Avoid in type 2 Diabetes

 6. Refined Flour (Maida)

 Refined flour, commonly used in bread, pasta, and fast foods, lacks fiber and essential nutrients, leading to rapid spikes in blood sugar levels.
+These foods are high in refined carbohydrates and can disrupt balanced glucose levels.
 Whole grain alternatives such as whole wheat, quinoa, or millet-based products are better choices as they provide essential fiber, which slows down glucose absorption and promotes satiety.
+Including balanced meal plans with whole grains can also support better digestion and sustained energy.

 Conclusion